ExchangeBC/Our-Project-Docs/discussion/programs.md

 Program Page Structure
 Based on an analysis of the wireframe used as a driver for this enhancement, the following structure is proposed as a template for the Program Page.
 Formatting and fonts will be aligned with as per the existing BCDevExchange.org styles.
 Section Title – The title of a section.
 Used for the page header / titles and section headers.
 A Section Title should display in its own row.
-Interpret markdown Header 1 or 2 as Section Titles.
+Interpret markdown Header 2 as Section Titles.
 Any Content that follows the Section title should display as full page width.
 Section Titles should be left aligned.

-    #Heading = <h1>Heading 1</h1>
     ##Heading = <h2>Heading 2</h2>

 Subsection Title – The title of a subsection, to be interpreted into a column style.
-Interpret any headers in markdown not equal to Header 1 or 2 as Subsection Titles.
+Interpret any headers in markdown less than Header 2 as Subsection Titles.
 These titles are intended to support column headers, with multiple columns spanning a page.
 Subsection Titles should be left aligned.

     ###Heading = <h3>Heading 3</h3>
     ####Heading = <h4>Heading 4</h4>